Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

+For completeness, we also provide two exemplary plots of just one coordinate of trajectories predicted by (S)HNNs, in comparison with the true trajectory (see Figure~\ref{fig:d6}).
+This explains the origins of the mean squared $L^2$ error (MSE) as shown in Figure~\ref{fig:trajs} for the pendulum problem and (S)HNNs trained with $h=0.8$: There is a progressive dephasing between the model's prediction and the ground truth, which is why the MSE also oscillates on a large scale.
+In fact, the total phase difference is continuously growing with larger time (yet, it is only represented modulo $2\pi$ in the plots \textbf{C} of Figure~\ref{fig:trajs}).

 Machine learning models provide a promising new method to learn and predict the behavior of physical systems.
-With much scientific attention devoted to complex systems such as the climate~\parencite{PRL-analytic-constraints,de2018deepphysics}, fluid dynamics~\parencite{ml-fluid-mechanics,wievel-neural-odes,}, quantum mechanics~\parencite{sellier-nn-for-quantum-physics}, or space weather~\parencite{camporeale2019review,camporeale2018book}, machine learning might soon be a crucial tool for hybrid models~\parencite{reichstein_deep_2019}, and maybe even replace some manually tuned models entirely~\parencite{willard2020integrating}.
+With much scientific attention devoted to complex systems such as the climate~\cite{PRL-analytic-constraints,de2018deepphysics}, fluid dynamics~\cite{ml-fluid-mechanics,wievel-neural-odes}, quantum mechanics~\cite{sellier-nn-for-quantum-physics}, or space weather~\cite{camporeale2019review,camporeale2018book}, machine learning might soon be a crucial tool for hybrid models~\cite{reichstein-deep-2019}, and maybe even replace some manually tuned models entirely~\cite{willard2020integrating}.

 Many physical models can be described using systems of differential equations.
-In particular, much general methodology to learn ordinary differential equations~(ODEs) has recently been developed \parencite{brunton-sparse-ODEs,chen-neural-ode,nguyen2019emlike,regazzoni-ODEs}.
+In particular, much general methodology to learn ordinary differential equations~(ODEs) has recently been developed \cite{brunton-sparse-ODEs,chen-neural-ode,nguyen2019emlike,regazzoni-ODEs}.
 A specific and important class of physical models are Hamiltonian systems which are described by a single scalar function in phase space \mbox{$H : \Omega \subseteq \RR^{2n} \rightarrow \RR$}, often interpreted as the total energy of the system.
-The corresponding dynamics of the system for $y \in \Omega$ are described by Hamilton's equations~\parencite{hamilton,ana-mech-textbook}
+The corresponding dynamics of the system for $y \in \Omega$ are described by Hamilton's equations~\cite{hamilton,ana-mech-textbook}

 that is a system of ODEs with the particular vector field $J^{-1}\grad H$.
 Here, $J$ is the so-called \emph{canonical symplectic matrix} and we also call the vector field the \emph{symplectic derivative} of $H$.
-Solutions of this system are physical trajectories $y(t)$ which necessarily have the property that $H(y(t))$ stays constant at all times~\parencite{ana-mech-textbook}.
+Solutions of this system are physical trajectories $y(t)$ which necessarily have the property that $H(y(t))$ stays constant at all times~\cite{ana-mech-textbook}.